Classical: Milwaukee Musaik Opens Eighth Season

 Milwaukee Musaik Opens Eighth Season

-An all-Bach program including there of his Brandenburg concertos.
+An all-Bach program including three of his Brandenburg concertos.

 Milwaukee Musaik returns for its 8th season with a celebration of the J.S.
 Bach Brandenburg Concertos this Thursday evening at the Women’s Club of Wisconsin.
 The musicians, primarily Milwaukee Symphony Orchestra members, come together in this more intimate setting for chamber music.